postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ### Collaborating as a team member

 Partner workspaces are only visible to invited team members, similar to [private workspaces](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/).
-Once invited, you can access partner workspaces just as you would access any other workspace.
+Once invited, you can access partner workspaces as you would access any other workspace.
 To open one, select **Workspaces** in the Postman header, and then select the partner workspace.

-Within a partner workspace, team members can be assigned different workspace roles: Admin, Editor, and Viewer.
+Within a partner workspace, team members can have different workspace roles: Admin, Editor, and Viewer.
 To learn more, see [Workspace roles](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).

 Team members can also be assigned the team level Partner Manager role.
 Partner Managers can view all partner workspaces within an organization, and can control their settings, visibility, and partner invites.
 To learn more, see [Managing users and roles](#managing-users-and-roles).